 Investing for retirement means factoring in different types of risk that may affect your portfolio over time.
-Sequence of returns risk, also referred to as sequence risk, can come into play as you begin taking withdrawals from your retirement accounts.
+The sequence of returns risk also referred to as sequence risk, can come into play as you begin taking withdrawals from your retirement accounts.
 Specifically, it’s the possibility that the timing of your retirement withdrawals may negatively impact your overall rate of return.
 Knowing how to account for sequence risk in your financial strategy can help minimize the threat it may pose to your retirement income.
-Be sure to use the experience and insights of a financial advisor as plan for and investing during your retirement.
+Be sure to consider using the experience and insights of a financial advisor to plan for and invest during your retirement.

 Sequence Risk, Definition

 There are two general phases to retirement planning: the accumulation phase and the withdrawal phase.
 During the accumulation phase, you’re saving and investing to build wealth.
 For example, you may be contributing money to your 401(k) or a similar retirement plan at work while also funding an individual retirement account.
 And you might be supplementing that with investments in a taxable brokerage account.

 When you retire, you enter the withdrawal phase in which you begin relying on the money you’ve saved and invested for income.
 This is where you begin taking 401(k) or IRA withdrawals or selling off investments in your taxable account.

 The sequence of returns is a risk that stems from the order in that investment returns occur.
 Specifically, it’s the risk that the market will experience a downturn resulting in lower returns at the same time you enter the withdrawal phase.
 Sequence risk is important to be aware of because it can directly impact how long your retirement savings last.